Artniaina/AdvocatHub/README.md

 # Advocathub
 This project is the frontend of a law firm management application currently in development.
-It is designed as a learning exercise to explore the integration of React with WebDev webservices
+It is designed as a learning project to explore the integration of React with WebDev webservices

 # Project Status

 This project is in the early stages of development and is intended for learning and experimentation with WebDev web services.

-# Technology Stack
+# Technology Stack and Tools

+Two-Factor Authentication (2FA) with Google Authenticator and TOTP

+    Google Authenticator: A mobile app used to scan QR codes and generate Time-Based One-Time Passwords (TOTP) for authentication.

 Frontend

     React: A JavaScript library for building user interfaces.

-Backend
+Backend and Database

     PC SOFT Tools  :Webdev webservices for backend development.
     HFSQL Client/Server: database used for managing and storing application data.